Minnetonka Public Adjuster

 How a Public Adjuster Uses These Laws to Win Your Minnetonka Claim

-We cite timelines to force fast decisions.
-We demand appraisal when carriers lowball.
+We cite the §72A.201 timelines to force fast decisions.
+We invoke the policy's appraisal provision when carriers lowball.
 We file proof of loss correctly so carriers can't hide behind paperwork excuses.
-We track non-renewal threats and build bad-faith cases if needed.
-We know Minnesota law better than most carriers' adjusters do.
+We preserve the §604.18 record when carriers stall.
+And we know Minnesota law better than most carriers' field adjusters do.
+The law protects you — we make sure carriers follow it.

 Why Choose a Minnetonka Public Adjuster Who Knows Your Neighborhoods and Houses